greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/pageinspect.html.md

 When using this module with Greenplum Database, consider the following:

 -   The Greenplum Database version of the `pageinspect` does not allow inspection of pages belonging to append-optimized or external relations.
 -   For `pageinspect` functions that read data from a database, the function reads data only from the segment instance where the function is run.
-For example, the `get_raw_page()` function returns a `block number out of range` error when you try to read data from a user-defined table on the Greenplum Database master because there is no data in the table on the master segment.
-The function will read data from a system catalog table on the master segment.
+For example, the `get_raw_page()` function returns a `block number out of range` error when you try to read data from a user-defined table on the Greenplum Database coordinator because there is no data in the table on the coordinator segment.
+The function will read data from a system catalog table on the coordinator segment.

 ### <a id="gp_funcs"></a>Greenplum-Added Functions